purplelemons-dev/r_place/README.md

 ## Origin/Abstract

-I created this repo for knowledgeable programmers to obtain a good foundation for creaiting fetch requests for reddit's r/place.
+~~I created this repo for knowledgeable programmers to obtain a good foundation for creaiting fetch requests for reddit's r/place event.~~ This event has concluded.

 ## Requirements